 |

 My picture books include: Norman, Speak!
 (Groundwood 2014), Eat, Leo!
 Eat!
 (Kids Can 2015), I Love You One to Ten (Groundwood 2015), Pierre & Paul: Avalanche! and Pierre & Paul: Dragons!
 (Owlkids 2020) and It Happened on Sweet Street (Tundra 2020).
+For punctuation fans, there's Babble, and How Punctuation Saved It, (Tundra 2022).

 |